-Logistics Staging Areas: The State of Florida has a Logistics Staging Area located in Palm Beach County.
+Logistics Staging Areas: The State of Florida has a Logistics Staging Area located in PBC.
 Palm Beach County operates a County Staging Area for County resources.
-The location can be found in the Logistics Section Coordinating Procedure.
-Reference: Logistics Section Coordinating Procedures.
+The location can be found in the Logistics Section Coordinating Procedure (see Logistics Section Coordinating Procedure).

 Local Staging Warehouse: Palm Beach County's Warehouse is operated by the Purchasing Department.
-The location can be found in the Logistics Section Coordinating Procedure.
-Reference: Logistics Section Coordinating Procedure.
+(See Logistic Section Coordinating Procedure for location information.)

 Pre-Designated Staging Areas: Palm Beach County has selected staging areas that may be modified or relocated as conditions warrant in order to address the incident objectives.
-The Staging Areas are operated by the Palm Beach County Department of Parks and Recreation through the Logistics Section's Distribution Branch, and house incoming personnel and supplies.
-The Logistics Section has a sensitive listing of five pre-designated staging areas that may include rotary and/or fixed wing aircraft services.
-A general list of 23 heliports may be found in the Hazardous Materials Incident Hazard Specific Plan, Table I: List of FAA Registered heliports.

-In addition to the five pre-designated staging areas, each of the EOAs may also establish a staging area to coordinate the resources assigned to their area of operation.
-Reference: Logistics Section Coordinating Procedures.
+The Staging Areas are operated by the PBC Department of Parks and Recreation through the Logistics Section's Distribution Branch, and house incoming personnel and supplies.
+The Logistics Section has a sensitive listing of five (5) pre-designated staging areas that may include rotary and/or fixed wing aircraft services.
+A general list of 23 heliports may be found in the Hazardous Materials HSP, Table I: List of FAA Registered Heliports.
+In addition to the five (5) pre-designated staging areas to coordinate the resources assigned to their area of operation (see Logistics Section Coordinating Procedure).

-Points of Distribution: DEM has pre-identified Points of Distribution (PODs) throughout the County.
-The PODs, operated by the Logistics Section, Distribution Branch, PODs Unit, are used to distribute resources (water, food and tarps) and emergency supplies.
-Reference: Logistics Section Coordinating Procedures.
+Points of Distribution: DEM has pre-identified PODs throughout the County.
+The PODs, operated by the Logistics Section, Distribution Branch, PODs Unit, are used to distribute resources (water, food and tarps) and emergency supplies (see Logistics Section Coordinating Procedure).

-Points of Dispensing - Health Department: Palm Beach County DOH has pre-identified Points of Dispensing.
-The Operations Section Health and Medical Unit will activate Points of Dispensing for the dissemination of medical services such as the distribution of Cipro® (ciprofloxacin) and KI (potassium iodide).
-The Logistics Section will assist with the set-up and any logistical needs relating to the Points of Dispensing.
-Reference: Logistics Section Coordinating Procedures and the Palm Beach County DOH guidelines.
+Points of Dispensing - Health Department: DOH-PBC has pre-identified Points of Dispensing.
+The Operations Section Health and Medical Unit will activate Points of Dispensing for the dissemination of medical services such as the distribution of Cipro® and KI.
+The Logistics Section will assist with the set-up and any logistical needs relating to the Points of Dispensing (see Logistics Section Coordinating Procedure and the DOH-PBC guidelines).

-Distribution for Non-Profits: Human Service organizations may also be distributing various emergency supplies, food and water to communities in the post-disaster environment.
+Distribution for Non-Profits: Human Service organizations may also be distributing various emergency supplies, food, and water to communities in the post-disaster environment.
 Information regarding non-profit distribution points will be supplied by the Human Services Branch.
 The Logistics Section will assist with any distribution needs.